sanjayaharshana/qulint-admin-panel/UPGRADE_GUIDE.md

 ### Version 3.0.0
 - ✅ Added Laravel 11/12 support
 - ✅ Upgraded PHP requirement to 8.1+
-- ✅ Updated namespace from OpenAdmin to Qulint
+- ✅ Updated namespace from Qulint to Qulint
 - ✅ Removed deprecated version compatibility checks
 - ✅ Updated all dependencies to latest compatible versions
 - ✅ Improved performance and security